 Self-estimated ability to chew

-Specialized day care for people with dementia is different from other health services for adults.
-It is provided to adults, who usually have not requested it, and often do not know the purpose of it or what it entails.
-Relatives and healthcare professionals usually take the initiative.
+Specialised day care for people with dementia is different from other health services for adults.
+It is provided to adults who usually have not requested it and often do not know its purpose or what it entails.
+Relatives and healthcare professionals typically take the initiative.

-It is very common for persons with dementia to show improvement in terms of cognitive symptoms and mental well-being after treatment in specialized day training begins.
+It is very common for persons with dementia to show improvement in terms of cognitive symptoms and mental well-being after treatment in specialised day training begins.
 However, more people benefit.
-Relatives get a break from responsibility, and there can be a delay in 24-hour care in a nursing home.
-In some cases, the day training can allow the patient's partner to stay longer in the labor market than would otherwise have been the case.
+Relatives often get a break from responsibility, which can result in a delay in 24-hour care in a nursing home.
+In some cases, day training can allow the patient's partner to stay in the labour market longer than would otherwise have been the case.